bjackman/bjackman.github.io/content/posts/curl-bash.md

 repositories, they might not be all that incompetent.

 So, avoid `curl | bash`, but take a moment to consider why!

+[^nix]: Well, actually I usually try `nix run nixpkgs#thingy` and it usually works.
+In fact, I do this for basically everything if the "Getting Started" points me to anything other than the package managers I already use.

 [^compromised]: Or compromised.
 But, I think e.g. stealing a "real" developer's SSH keys and directly injecting exploits into a release is probably less